 We continued our hike on the White Trail the next weekend.
 We parked by the pavilion where we stopped our last week’s hike in Mills Norrie State Park.
 We headed up the gravel road and on the left there was the continuation of the White Trail into Ogden and Ruth Livingston Mills State Park.

 This part of the White Trail does not take as long to hike, and is higher up with less beaches but it does have more lookouts onto the Hudson River.
 This one is a tiny bit harder than the last one but it is definitely worth it.

 My favorite part of this section of the White Trail was when we discovered Tooth Rock Cove.
 It is a small inlet with a “big personality” with all sorts of magical surprises and it felt like it was from a fairy tale.
 The trees had long roots that looked like they were braided together.
 This place obviously inspired others because we found careful collections of beautiful small rocks and beach glass, messages and poems on trees and in small boxes.
 Make sure you look for this place when you hike here.

 At the end, of the White Trail it intersects with the Blue Trail and we got onto the Blue Trail for a short walk to go and look at Staatsburg Mansion.

-I hope this blog post and videos inspired you to go hike the trail.
+I hope this blog post inspired you to go hike the trail.
 If you already hiked here I’d love to hear how you liked it and what your favorite parts were.

 If you have any questions about this hike please ask in the comments below and I’ll be happy to answer.